bygf/charts-gitlab/doc/development/colima/index.md

 Now, you can browse http://gitlab.gdk.test:7080.
 You should land on the login page.

-Use `root` and the password from the previous step to login.
-You should be able to login and see the list of packages.
+Use `root` and the password from the previous step to log in.
+You should be able to proceed and see the list of packages.

 ## Tips